zzzprojects/docs/entityframework.net/pages/saving-data/change-tracker.md

 ## Detached State

-The following example shows the tracking of deleted author entity.
+The following example shows the tracking of a detached author entity.

 ```csharp
 Author author;